ZufengW/100-days-of-code/log.md

 I also have an idea for a web app that applies some of the stuff from the Web Dev Bootcamp.
 I may try implementing it some day when I am less busy...

 ### Day 98: 28 September

 **Today's Progress**: C# Unity Developer: Continued unit 4 (Number Wizard UI)

 **Thoughts:** Again, studying this late at night has limited effectiveness.
 I'll try finish this tomorrow morning.

+### Day 99: 29 September

+**Today's Progress**: C# Unity Developer: Finished unit 4 (Number Wizard UI)

+**Thoughts:** It wasn't very challenging to build, but I learned a bit.
+I also uploaded the game to [gamebucket.io](https://gamebucket.io/game/874ce3c7-18c5-42ab-bd35-decacd0ad939).
+(It will stay live for 30 days)
+Starting from next section, the projects will be more graphical, which should be more interesting.

 <!---
 Is this